 Medicare does not cover custodial care for people who need ongoing help with essential activities, such as eating, bathing, or dressing.
-Custodial, or nonmedical, care usually means a continuous, long-term stay in a nursing home.
+Custodial or nonmedical care usually means a continuous, long-term stay in a nursing home.

 Providing daily care for older adults and people with disabilities is an important skill.
 However, those who provide custodial care are not technically trained doctors or medical professionals.

-It is helpful to understand which parts of Medicare may assist with nursing home costs.
+Various parts of Medicare may assist with nursing home costs.
 Here is a summary of what Medicare may cover:

 If a person is recovering from an illness, accident, or medical procedure, Medicare Part A could provide coverage for a stay in an SNF.